AMPATH/ampath-forms/docs/platform/core-concepts.md

   ![Historical expressions](/img/historical-expressions.png)

 - `required`: Optional.
 If set to **true**, the field is treated as a required field.
 Defaults to **false**.
 - `validators`: Optional.
 An array in which you provide validation logic for the specific question.
-See the **Validating form fields** reference below.
+Read more about validation in the [Validating form fields](validating-form-fields) reference.
 - `hide`: Optional.
 You can use this to define logic for hiding a question based on certain conditions.

   ```json